mli/deepnumpy-doc/guide/crash-course/2-nn.md

 ## Create a neural network flexibly

 In `nn.Sequential`, MXNet will automatically construct the forward function that sequentially executes added layers.
-Now let's introduce another way to construct a network with a flexible forward function.
+Here is another way to construct a network with a flexible forward function.

-To do it, we create a subclass of `nn.Block` and implement two methods:
+Create a subclass of `nn.Block` and implement two methods by using the following code.

 - `__init__` create the layers
 - `forward` define the forward function.